// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 CriterionWeightWhat we measured

-Fasting protocol support20%16:8, 18:6, 20:4, OMAD, ADF coverage
+Fasting protocol coverage10%16:8, 18:6, 20:4, OMAD, ADF support

-Free tier value10%What's usable without paying
+Free tier value15%What's usable without paying — including paired-app free tiers

 FAQs

-Best calorie tracker with fasting tracker?
+Best calorie tracker for intermittent fasting users?

 Should I use one app or two for fasting + calories?

-Best free fasting + calorie tracker?
+Best free fasting + calorie tracker setup?

 Best fasting protocol to start with?